D3lt4lph4/papers/docs/flow/CompressedDomainHighwayVehicleCountingRegression.md

 **Preprocessing**: The preprocessing step mostly standardize the data for the feature extraction.

-**Feature extraction**: Various features (listed bellow) are extracted in this step, they will be used for the classification layer.
+**Feature extraction**: Various features (listed below) are extracted in this step, they will be used for the classification layer.

 - Area: The number of blocks belonging to the segmented foreground
 - Perimeter length: The total number of blocks lying on the perimeter of the foreground segment